 When people realize that their alcohol abuse is becoming a problem they are usually dealing with a lot of external consequences to their drinking.
 They may have hurt their relationships, ended their career, gotten in trouble with the law or ruined their finances.
 However, many alcoholics are also dealing with physical health issues that they may not even realize are affecting them as the toll of alcoholism is pretty severe.

 Alcoholism can be extremely damaging to the body, especially heavy alcohol use over a long period of time.
 Flooding the bloodstream with dangerous toxins on a regular basis can lead to serious health problems because of the constant deterioration of the body.
 People that are addicted to alcohol may not be aware of how many changes to their physical well-being they are experiencing over time.

 Fortunately many of the physical health issues can be reversed through treatment and abstinence.
 If a person with health problems continues to drink alcohol they may eventually end up with fatal health consequences.
-Seeking rehab treatment is the most important thing an alcoholic can do to improve their health.
+Seeking alcohol rehab program is the most important thing an alcoholic can do to improve their health.

 Toxic Effects of Alcohol